dstdev/ansible-roles/security-2fa/README.md

 There are no configurable variables within the 2FA Role.

-Prior to deployment the 'security-2fa/files/access-local.conf.2fasso' file needs to be updated with individual IPs or an IP range of you whitelisted systems.
+Prior to deployment the 'security-2fa/files/access-local.conf.2fasso' file needs to be updated with individual IPs or an IP range of your whitelisted systems.
 Whitelisted systems will not be required to complete 2FA for ssh connections.

-Dependencies
+Description
 ------------
+This role backs up the existing existing ssh configurations, and deployes prewritten configuration files to enable 2FA.
+The prewritten files are located in security-2fa/files/ Below are the config files that are backed up and replaced.
+	/etc/pam.d/sshd
+	/etc/ssh/sshd_config
+	/etc/security/access-local.conf

+Additionally is the files below do not exist, a default copy will be deployed by this role.
+	/etc/pam.d/password-auth
+	/etc/pam.d/postlogin

 Example Playbook
 ----------------